-To address the emergency shelter and transitional housing needs of persons, Tarrant County will remain an active member of the Continuum of Care's various committees.
+...Addressing the emergency shelter and transitional housing needs of homeless persons an active member of the Continuum of Care's various committees.
 The Improvement, Coordination, & Training Committee oversees planning and evaluation of the effectiveness and directs strategies to improve the efficiency and of housing services for the homeless.
 This committee also tracks the progression of information being reported to the CoC board; assesses that HUD objectives are being met; and collaborates and gathers feedback from local housing service providers for any information necessary to ensure effective evaluations.